Skip to Content

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 ELAHERE is a clear to slightly opalescent, colorless solution

-Gently swirl and inspect each vial prior to withdrawing the calculated dose volume of ELAHERE for subsequent further dilution.
+Gently swirl and inspect each vial prior to withdrawing the calculated dose volume of ELAHERE.
 Do not shake the vial

-Using aseptic technique, withdraw the calculated dose volume of ELAHERE for subsequent further dilution
+Using aseptic technique, withdraw the calculated dose volume of ELAHERE for subsequent dilution

-ELAHERE contains no preservative and is intended for single dose only.
+ELAHERE contains no preservatives and is intended for single dose only.
 Discard any unused drug remaining in the vial

 Administration1

-Administer ELAHERE as an intravenous infusion only.
+Administer ELAHERE as an intravenous infusion only, using a 0.2 or 0.22 μm polyethersulfone (PES) in-line filter.
 Prior to administration, ELAHERE must be diluted with 5% Dextrose Injection, USP to a final concentration of 1 mg/mL to 2 mg/mL

 Administer the first dose at the rate of 1 mg/min